-The first decade or so of my educational career was spent working with kids in “front of the desk” teachinlg predominantly math and social studies, the second decade was spent working “behind the desk” as a middle and high school administrator.
-Now after three incredible years in the classroom I find myself back in the Principal’s office.
-Being in the classroom has given me such a new perspective that I believe this is something every administrator who has been out of the classroom for while should do.
+I believe everyone should choose their own path.
+My path has been winding with many up-hills and downs, but I did it my way (with a lot of help from the people around me).
+Career-wise, the first decade or so of my educational career was spent working with kids in “front of the desk” teaching predominantly math and social studies, the second decade was spent working “behind the desk” as a middle and high school administrator.
+Now after three incredible years in the classroom I find myself back in the Principal’s office of a wonderful K-8 school.
+Being in the classroom has given me such a new perspective that I believe this is something every administrator should do.

 Over the past twenty years or so that I have been working in education, many things have changed.
-However, my belief that students must feel appreciated and cared about before they will appreciate and care about learning, has not.
-I have taught a variety of ages, from middle school to college, and spent time as an administrator with both middle and high school students, and now at the elementary level.
+However, my belief that students and staff must feel appreciated and cared about before they will appreciate and care about learning and teaching, has not.
+I have taught a variety of ages, from middle school to college, and spent time as an administrator with elementary, middle, and high school students.
 I truly love education.

-My interests and hobbies have changed much over the years, and while golf, guitar, skiing, biking, and camping still remain close to my heart, most of my free time is spent with my eight year old son, Tiernan, and my ten year old daughter, Olivia.
-My family is rounded out by my wonderful wife Colleen (a fantastic middle school teacher).
+My interests and hobbies have changed much over the years, and while golf, guitar, skiing, biking, and camping still remain close to my heart, most of my free time is spent with my son, Tiernan, and my daughter, Olivia.
+My family is rounded out by my wonderful wife Colleen (a fantastic middle school teacher) and our dog, Charlie.

 Thanks for taking the time to read my blog.
 Take care.